-- The heifer needs to be properly cared for and fed adequately to meet her nutritional needs, particularly during gestation when nutritional needs are higher.
-If the recipient fails to take care of the heifer properly, the recipient may be reimbursed at a rate of \$1.50 per day for feed into the heifer and the heifer will be returned to the sponsoring organization (i.e., Siskiyou County Cattlemen or Cattlewomen). - The heifer will need to be halter broke, exhibited, and sold at the recipient's local Siskiyou County Fair in 2024 as a bred heifer.
-If the heifer is not sold at the recipient's local fair, the recipient may be reimbursed for feed cost at \$1.50 per day and the heifer will be returned to the sponsoring organization. - The recipient is responsible for getting the heifer bred as part of the project- the ranch providing the heifer MAY be willing to breed her, but is not required to.
-If the heifer is not successfully bred and/or loses her calf, it is up to the recipient to coordinate next steps while communicating with both their 4H/FFA leader and the Heifer Scholarship Program Coordinator.
-Note: If the heifer loses her calf, she can still be shown at fair but cannot be sold through the fair auction.
+- The animal needs to be properly cared for and fed adequately to meet its nutritional needs (e.g., such as during a heifer's gestation when nutritional needs are higher.
+If the recipient fails to take care of the animal properly, the recipient may be reimbursed at a rate of \$1.50 per day for feed into the anima.
+The animal will be returned to the sponsoring organization (i.e., Siskiyou County Cattlemen or Cattlewomen). - The animal will need to be halter broke, exhibited, and sold at the recipient's local Siskiyou County Fair in 2025.
+If the animal is not sold at the recipient's local fair, the recipient may be reimbursed for feed cost at \$1.50 per day and the animal will be returned to the sponsoring organization. - The donating ranch will breed the heifer before she is delivered to the recipient.
+If the heifer is not successfully bred and/or loses her calf, it is up to the recipient to coordinate next steps while communicating with both their 4H/FFA leader and the Cattle Scholarship Program Coordinator.
+Note: If the heifer loses her calf, she can still be shown/sold through the Siskiyou Golden fair auction as a market animal.
 If the heifer can't be sold at fair, the recipient must work with the Program Coordinator to determine how she will be sold. - The recipients are required to give a presentation to the local Cattlemen and Cattlewomen focusing on knowledge gained from the project, a cost summary and time commitment overview.
 The presentation could be a mid-year check-in or following fair. - The applicant must have a project leader (4H leader or FFA advisor) sign off on their application.
-The recipient must work with their leader to complete their project and all requirements of their 4H/FFA program to show and sell at fair. - The applicant must provide photos of facility where the heifer will be kept. - Interviews (either in-person or via zoom) may be conducted with applicants before selecting a recipient. - After a recipient has been selected, we will schedule an in-person meeting with the recipient, their parents, 4-H or FFA project leader, the ranch providing the heifer to ensure all parties are committed to completing the project successfully- all parties must understand and be committed to the time commitment and feed costs associated with raising a bred heifer. - The recipient must communicate with the Heifer Scholarship Project Coordinator(s) and should expect periodic check-ins from their assigned Coordinator(s).
+The recipient must work with their leader to complete their project and all requirements of their 4H/FFA program to show and sell at fair. - The applicant must provide photos of facility where the animal will be kept. - Interviews (either in-person or via zoom) may be conducted with applicants before selecting a recipient. - After a recipient has been selected, we will schedule an in-person meeting with the recipient, their parents, 4-H or FFA project leader, the ranch providing the bred heifer or steer to ensure all parties are committed to completing the project successfully- all parties must understand and be committed to the time commitment and feed costs associated with raising a bred heifer or market steer. - The recipient must communicate with the Cattle Scholarship Project Coordinator(s) and should expect periodic check-ins from their assigned Coordinator(s).

-PLEASE REVIEW 'ROLES AND RESPONSIBILITIES' ON PAGE 4
+\\\PLEASE REVIEW 'ROLES AND RESPONSIBILITIES' ON PAGE 4 \\\